connoraleks/Tiny-File-System/README.md

 ```
 ## Time to Run:

-When running the simple_test benchmark with a BLOCK_SIZEof 4,096 the timer recorded
+When running the simple_test benchmark with a BLOCK_SIZE of 4,096 the timer recorded
 **2,000 ms**.

-When running the simple_test benchmark with a BLOCK_SIZEof 8,192 the timer recorded
+When running the simple_test benchmark with a BLOCK_SIZE of 8,192 the timer recorded
 **4,000 ms**.

-When running the simple_test benchmark with a BLOCK_SIZEof 16,384 the timer recorded
+When running the simple_test benchmark with a BLOCK_SIZE of 16,384 the timer recorded
 **4,000 ms**.